tarankalra1/singhscorner-blog/_posts/2022-02-18-Commonly asked questions on COAWST's vegetation model.md

 We implemented the vegetation model that can account for the effects of seagrass in 2016-2017.
 Since then it is one of the widely used modules in the COAWST framework.
 It is great when users with different backgrounds use the model because each application is unique and each user looks at the model from a different set of eyes.
 I am compiling a list of commonly asked questions in this thread that come from various users.
 That way, it can help other users.
+In the COAWST model, we have recently added the module to account for spatially varying vegetation in SWAN (wave model) and spectral Cd.
+COAWST allows for flexibility of vegetation in both hydrodynamic + wave model.

 List of questions-